 relying party (verifier) impersonation, showing that it is impractical;

-man-in-the-middle attack, showing that it is impractical;
+man-in-the-middle attack, showing that it is impractical; [US / EZP800-63-2: §8.3.2.4.6]

 session hijacking, showing that it is impractical.

 The above list shall not be considered to be a complete list of threats to be addressed by the risk assessment.